 Related: 2019 Subaru Forester Video Review

-The 2016 model was EPA-rated 29/33/31 mpg city/highway/combined — only 3 mpg combined better than the non-hybrid model in city driving and 2 mpg better in its combined figure.
-What's more, it didn't make sense from a dollar perspective, either: The 2016 Subaru Crosstrek Hybrid started at $27,245, including destination — around $4,800 more than the non-hybrid version.
+The 2016 Subaru Crosstrek model had an EPA-estimated fuel economy rating of 29/33/31 mpg city/highway/combined — only 3 mpg combined better than the fuel economy figures for a non-hybrid Crosstrek model in city driving and 2 mpg better in its combined figure.
+What's more, it didn't make sense from a dollar perspective, either: The 2016 Subaru Crosstrek Hybrid started at $27,245, including destination — around $4,800 more than the non-hybrid Subaru Crosstrek version.

-Details on the new model are slim but promising.
-Subaru says the hybrid will combine a four-cylinder direct-injection engine with all-wheel drive, a new transmission and a hybrid system borrowed from hybrid heavyweight Toyota.
+Details on the new Subaru Crosstrek model are slim but promising.
+Subaru says the hybrid Crosstrek vehicle will combine a four-cylinder direct-injection engine with all-wheel drive, a new transmission (CVT) and a hybrid system borrowed from hybrid heavyweight Toyota.

 The new Crosstrek will be able to be driven as a normal hybrid, using both gas and electric power, or driven solely on electric power in around-town driving.